Remote work · CDMX · Roma Norte & Narvarte

 Roma Norte vs Narvarte for remote workers

 The right neighborhood depends less on what looks good on a map and more on how your workday is actually structured.
 Both areas work for remote work — they just optimize for different things.
+For a wider comparison beyond these two areas, use the Mexico City neighborhoods for monthly stays guide.

 Roma Norte — walkable, cafe-dense, energetic

 Roma Norte is the top choice if your workday benefits from neighborhood texture: good coffee within walking distance, coworking spaces a few blocks away, and a pedestrian-friendly environment that makes it easy to take a real break without getting in a car.
+The dedicated Roma Norte monthly guide covers this daily rhythm in more detail.

 • Walking distance to Parque México and dozens of independent cafes